-Gender is an important factor shaping expectations of children, how they are treated and the ways they think about themselves, which is often related to expectations about future roles: marriage, livelihoods etc. But Sections 1 and 2 highlighted other variables that typically account for the greatest disparities in children's physical and cognitive development, especially at younger ages.
+Gender is an important factor shaping expectations of children, how they are treated and the ways they think about themselves.
+But Messages 1 and 2 highlight that other background factors typically led to the greatest disparities in children's physical and cognitive development, especially at younger ages.
 Gender differences also take different forms within and between countries, for example pro-boy gender bias is more evident in India, and to a lesser extent in Ethiopia, whereas some gender gaps favour girls in Vietnam.
 Gender-based inequalities affect both boys and girls at different ages and in different ways according to intra-household dynamics, socio-cultural context, institutional structures and economic pressures.

-During early childhood, Young Lives analysis of pre-school access for children aged between 3 and 5 years found only small differences between boys and girls (compared with socio-economic differences), which were often not significant (the largest being a 5 percentage point difference favouring boys in rural Peru, much smaller than other socio-economic related gaps) (Woodhead et al. 2009).
-In middle and later childhood, analysis on a range of child outcomes (education and cognition, educational aspirations, subjective well-being, psychosocial competencies, and nutrition) did not show consistent 'pro-boy bias' (with the exception of AP India).
-For instance although boys are more likely to be in school at age 15 in AP India, girls were more likely to be in school in the other three countries (Dercon and Singh, 2011).
+In early childhood, Young Lives analysis of pre-school access for children aged between 3 and 5 years found only small differences between boys and girls (compared with socio-economic differences), which were often not significant (the largest being a 5 percentage point difference favouring boys in rural Peru, much smaller than other socio-economic related gaps)xiv.
+In middle and later childhood, analysis on a range of child outcomes (education and cognition, educational aspirations, subjective well-being, psychosocial competencies, and nutrition) did not support claims about consistent 'pro-boy bias' (with the exception of AP India).
+For instance although boys are more likely to be in school at age 15 in AP India, girls were more likely to be in school in the other three countriesxv.
 Similarly, boys in AP India did better on maths tests than girls.
-But in Vietnam girls outperformed boys (Pells, 2011b).
+But in Vietnam girls outperformed boysxvi.

-Figure 5.
-Gaps in maths scores between boys and girls grow with age, but differences do not always favour boys (Younger Cohort age 8 and Older Cohort age 12 and 15)
+Figure 6.
+Gaps in maths scores between boys and girls grow with age, but differences do not always favour boys (Younger Cohort age 8 and Older Cohort age 12 and 15)\\\